aesthetic-suite/website/docs/development/style-sheets.md

-Mixins also provide reusability, but instead of providing a single value, they provide a collection of pre-styled CSS properties that can be merged into your own style objects via the `mixin(name: string, styles: object)` method.
+Mixins also provide reusability, but instead of providing a single value, they provide a collection of pre-styled CSS properties that can be merged into your own style objects via the `mixin(name: string, options: object, ...styles: object[])` method.
 The list of properties are hard-coded in Aesthetic but can be customized through the design system package.

 Continuing our example even further, let's easily reset our button.
 You'll notice that we removed most of the properties.
 That's because they are provided by the mixin and we no longer have to